- Search The Registry

 - My Account

 *On this date Eubie Blake was born in 1883.
-He was an African American pianist and composer of ragtime music and show tunes.
+He was a Black pianist and composer of ragtime music and show tunes.

 A Century of Jazz by Roy Carr